Skip to Content

 • Gain experience and build your resume by serving on the executive board of the TV Studio.

-• Earn credit with our one-credit courses such as Digital Storytelling, Launch a Business, and Editorial Leadership.
+• Earn elective credit with our one-credit courses such as Digital Storytelling, Launch a Business, and Editorial Leadership.

 • Participate in our Annual Pitch contest to gain start-up funds to test new business initiatives and enterprises.